Remarks on MAMI's recent determination of $B_{\Lambda}({_{\Lambda}^3}{\rm H})$: Introduction

 Having argued that sharp $p_{\pi^-}$ lines in ${^7{\rm Li}}(e,e'K^+)$ electroproduction are expected to arise from \lamb{7}{He}$\,\to\pi^- + {^7}$Li and \lamb{4}{H}$\,\to\pi^- + {^4}$He two-body weak decays, it is clear that the sharp line in Fig.~\ref{fig:MAMI26} at $p_{\pi^-}\approx 132.9$~MeV/c indeed corresponds to \lamb{4}{H} weak decay, as already established in MAMI's runs on $^9$Be target~\cite{MAMI15,MAMI16}.
 No other obvious hypernuclear weak-decay candidate is available around this $p_{\pi^-}$ value.
-As for the other sharp line observed at $p_{\pi^-}\approx 113.8\pm 0.1$~MeV/c~\cite{MAMI26}, assigning it to \lamb{7}{He}$_{\rm g.s.}\to\pi^-+{^7}{\rm Li}_{\rm g.s.}$ ground-state to ground-state weak decay, leads to a value of $B_{\Lambda} $(\lamb{7}{He})=6.32$\pm$0.09~MeV, much higher than the two JLab's values 5.55$\pm$0.15~MeV~\cite{Gogami16} and 5.68$\pm$0.25~MeV~\cite{Nakamura13}.
-Notably, these JLab values correspond to a weak-decay pion momentum $p_{\pi^-}\approx 115$~MeV/c, coinciding with one of the $p_{\pi^-}$ secondary lines seen in Fig.~\ref{fig:MAMI26}, lower panel.

-Realizing that the $p_{\pi^-}\approx 113.8$~MeV/c sharp line does not correspond to \lamb{7}{He}$_{\rm g.s.}\to\pi^-+{^7}{\rm Li}_{\rm g.s.}$ weak decay, we explore below two-body weak decays involving {\it excited} states of \lamb{7}{He} or/and \lamb{7}{Li}.
-Indeed, considering theoretical model uncertainties in the actual value of $B_{\Lambda}$(\lamb{7}{He}), we do find that one such weak-decay is compatible with MAMI's~\cite{MAMI26} $p_{\pi^-}\approx 113.8$~MeV/c sharp line.